abdelaz3r/sparkline_svg/README.md

 without axes or coordinates.
 It presents the general shape of the variation of a dataset at a glance.

-`Sparkline` allows you to create a sparkline chart from various data shapes and show the dots, the line, and the area under the line.
+Sparkline SVG allows you to create a sparkline chart from various data shapes and show the dots, the line, and the area under the line.
 You can also add markers to the chart to highlight specific spots.